benw22022/FASER2_G4/README.md

 And now we are finally ready to run!

-To run just a few events and keep the visualisation open:
+To run just a few events of a HepMC file and keep the visualisation open do:
 ```bash
 ./newGeo
 ```

-To run over 1M events in HepMC file:
+To run over 1M events in HepMC file and close the visualisation do:
 ```bash
 ./newGeo foresee_hepmc_ascii_1M.in
 ```